RAbraham/purescript-fbp/README.md

-# purescript-fbp
+# purescript-flow
 Functional Event Driven Flow Based Programming

-`purescript-fbp` is an attempt to understand Bare Metal Flow Based Programming([bmfbp](https://bittarvydas.wordpress.com/)) and build a functional variant of it.
+`purescript-flow` is an attempt to understand Bare Metal Flow Based Programming([bmfbp](https://bittarvydas.wordpress.com/)) and build a functional variant of it.

 `FBP` is a visual/textual dataflow variant where each process is represented by a box.
 A `Composite` Box can be composed of more `Composite`boxes and ultimately at the end, we have our `Unit` boxes where we write code to get work done.